rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 - UNPAIRED - Will try to pair for 2 minutes after power up, then Bluetooth is turned off.
 - PAIRED - Will try to connect as long as power is on.
 - CONNECTED - Provides BT communication between tuner and transceiver - and enter standby mode when disconnected.
 - STANDBY - Will try to reconnect for number of hours defined by the standby hours setting.
-Wake on short button push after standby period.
+Will wake and exit standby on any button action.

 When NOT Connected or in Standby mode the tuner will operate as a regular automatic tuner and will shut down after the time specified in the CELL setting.